elx3020/apc-hardware/README.md

 ## Services that are going to be needed:

-Payment
+- Payment
-Analytics
+- Analytics
-Data Base
+- Data Base

-## Functionality needed
+## Functionality needed:

-Authentication
+- Authentication
-User Profile
+- User Profile
-Shopping Car
+- Shopping Car